tliu86/cs110-final/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can access two files: the frontend and the backend.

+In the frontend, make sure you are in that directory and run:

 ### `npm start`